dtan4/k8ship/README.md

 $ k8ship image dtan4/foo:v3
 ```

+If `GITHUB_DEPLOYMENT_ENABLED=1` is set, GitHub Deployment will be created at the commit.

 :warning: You MUST add to `example.com/deploy-target="true"` annotation to target Deployment, otherwise `k8ship deploy` will fail.

 ### `k8ship image`